Inferring the Dynamics of the State Evolution During Quantum Annealing: Introduction

 The article is structured as follows.
 Section~\ref{sec:methods} presents our approach to slice the anneal process, that is, the anneal schedule we employ in order to quench the anneal process at any intermediate time.
-We also present our genetic algorithm to find a QUBO for which the ground state exhibits a substantial change during the anneal, both in terms of the total number of bit flips of all involved qubits, as well as the total energy decrease during the anneal.
-Using that QUBO, Section~\ref{sec:simulations} will visualize how the ground state evolves during the anneal, both in terms of the number of bit flips and the total energy change.
+We also present our genetic algorithm to find a QUBO which exhibits a substantial state evolution during the anneal, both in terms of the total number of bit flips of all involved qubits, as well as the total energy decrease during the anneal.
+Using that QUBO, Section~\ref{sec:simulations} will visualize the state evolution during the anneal, both in terms of the number of bit flips and the total energy change.
 We investigate how a random QUBO compares to our optimized one, and how the number of slices influences the results.
-Finally, we look at freezeout point measurements for various examples.
+Finally, we look at experimental measurements of the freezeout point for various examples.
 A summary and discussion of our methodology and results can be found in Section~\ref{sec:discussion}.